-199. In general, indicators for the domains of health status, health risks and behaviours, illness, and disability are well developed and routinely measured.
+204. In general, indicators for the domains of health status, health risks and behaviours, illness, and disability are well developed and routinely measured.
 Improvements that could be made to the comparability of these statistics relate to mode of collection and inclusion of the institutionalized population.

-200. Statistics for health and social care needs and access would benefit from further definition in some cases, and more generally, more routine collection.
+205. Statistics for health and social care needs and access would benefit from further definition in some cases, and more generally, more routine collection.
 Statistics within this domain are not available for about half of UNECE countries.

-201. With regard to independent living, further conceptualization and operationalization is necessary before routine production of these statistics would be warranted.
-Challenges to health independence may be further compounded for women, noncitizens and low-income persons as traditionally disadvantaged groups.
+206. With regard to independent living, further conceptualization and operationalization is necessary before routine production of these statistics would be warranted.
+Challenges to health independence may be further compounded for women, noncitizens and people living on a low income as traditionally disadvantaged groups.